Kam Sheung Road station: History

+Since 27 September 2026, exit B and exit C has been closed to comply with the construction of Northern Link.

 Description

 The station is an elevated structure along the viaduct to the north of one of the two rail depots of the Tuen Ma line.
 The MTR Kam Tin Building is just north of the station building and once housed the West Rail control centre, but the facility relocated to the main MTR control centre in Tsing Yi after the railway merger.

 The station itself is a short distance from the towns of Kam Tin or Pat Heung.
 As residents from nearby could not decide upon the name of the settlement that the station would be named after, the main road nearest to the station was used instead.

 Although the station was not expected to have high passenger patronage relative to others, the station attracted a number of villagers from Kam Tin and Pat Heung since the Tuen Ma line is their only direct link to urban areas in Kowloon.
 If the (to Lok Ma Chau) is built, Kam Sheung Road will serve as the interchange with the Northern Link, and the station will be expanded as well.

 There is a flea market beside the station building with more than 150 stalls.
 From 26 September to 28 November 2004, the West Rail Sightseeing Bus was introduced, attracting thousands of Kowloon residents.

 The station is close to the Shek Kong Airfield.